tommyzbear/HCR/README.md

 Video filming components ```audio_control video_control video_combine```will need to be ran.
 Gesture recognition node is located in ```gesture```package Voice command recognition node can be ran by ```rosrun voice_recognition main.py``` Kinect platform is powered by rosserial, please ensure to install rosserial package.
-Arduino script is the camera_holder.ino.
+Arduino script is the ```camera_holder.ino```.